-- Set your default proxy setting to tell Ghost which IPs you want to use when opening new tabs, Sessions or Projects.
+- Set your “Auto Assign” behavior to tell Ghost Browser how your want your proxies to be assigned when opening new tabs, Sessions or Task.

-- Freely change the proxy address for any Project, Session or tab to override the defaults whenever you want.
+- Freely change the proxy address for any Task, Session or tab to override the defaults whenever you want.

-- Whenever you revisit a Project, Ghost Browser will load each tab through the proxy you set it to use!
+- Whenever you revisit a Task, Ghost Browser will load each tab through the proxy you set it to use!